Bowel problems - constipation and incontinence - are common symptoms in multiple sclerosis, and are probably under-reported.

 With the right support in place, most bowel symptoms can be resolved.

 Although estimates vary about the number of people with multiple sclerosis who are affected by bowel symptoms, it is believed that around half of all people with MS will be affected at some stage.
-Symptoms are thought to be underreported.

 Common bowel symptoms in multiple sclerosis include: